 Dr Trude Sundberg

-Dr Trude Sundberg completed her PhD at the University of Kent, MSc in Comparative Politics (Research) at the London School of Economics and Political Science and Mphil in Political Science at the University of Oslo.
-She joined the School of Social Policy, Sociology and Social Research in September 2012.
+Trude completed their PhD at the University of Kent, MSc in Comparative Politics (Research) at the London School of Economics and Political Science and MPhil in Political Science at the University of Oslo and joined the School of Social Policy, Sociology and Social Research in September 2012.
 They are currently developing a new, large project on Water Security in South Asia, together with community members in South Asia, and colleagues at the Freie Universitat Berlin and the University of Connecticut.
 For more information see the project website.

-Her main interests include
+Their main interests include

 Editorial board membership